 The P/MSL provides proteomics services principally through mass spectrometry.
 Currently we have two Thermo LTQ XL linear ion trap mass spectrometers and a Thermo Fusion Lumos mass spectrometer.

 We specialize in the identification of proteins from complex samples using MudPIT chromatography as developed in the Yates lab.
 We can locate post-translational modifications, often even on complex samples.
 We also now offer high resolution analysis for isobaric or SILAC relative quantitation.
 Many other types of analysis are possible.
-Please check our services offered to see details about analyses we perform routinely.
+Please check our services offered, listed in the PMSL navigation menu, to see details about analyses we routinely perform.

 If you are looking for small molecule mass spectrometry, visit the webpage of our friends in the QB3/Chemistry Mass Spectrometry Facility.